latex3/fontspec/README.markdown

 Change history
 --------------

-- v2.5  (2016/01/29)
+- v2.5 (2016/01/29) "TL2016 release"

-    * Provide (for now) a new Unicode font encoding to replace xunicode.
+    * Provide a new Unicode font encoding to replace EU1/EU2 and xunicode.
-      People interested in testing can load fontspec with a new `[tuenc]` package option; the default will switch to this some time in the next year.
-    * New font feature `NFSSEncoding` to allow different font families to use different LaTeX encodings (see above).
-    * Improvement to some warnings/info messages.
-    * Fixed off behaviour in which `\baselineskip` and `\f@size` would (possibly) change values after loading the packge.
-    * Restrict some font features from being able to be used within `\addfontfeatures`.
-    * Incorporate "new" font script tags for Indic fonts.
-E.g., when selecting `Script=Bengali`, fontspec will first query the font for the `bng2` script, and if not found select `beng`.
+      If this causes problems, load fontspec with the `[euenc]` option to revert to the old behaviour.
     * New command `\emfontdeclare` for defining arbitrary nesting for `\emph`.
     * Allow slanted small caps and better methods for "combining" font shapes; this fixes a few bugs.
+    * Incorporate "new" font script tags for Indic fonts.
+E.g., when selecting `Script=Bengali`, fontspec will first query the font for the `bng2` OpenType script, and if not found select `beng`.
+    * Restrict some font features from being able to be used within `\addfontfeatures`.
+    * Fixed behaviour in which `\baselineskip` and `\f@size` would (possibly) change values after loading the packge.
+    * Remove copy of `fixltx2e`'s code for footnote symbols; handled by LaTeX2e now.
+    * Improvement to some warnings/info messages.
     * Improve structure of code.
-    * Remove copy of fixltx2e's code for footnote symbols; handled by LaTeX2e now.

 - v2.4e (2015/09/24)